f-wichert/ansible-manjaro-desktop/README.md

 3. Reboot after finishing.

 ## Things you might want to do before starting:

 ### Telegram (optional)
 Setup a telegram bot and have the chat_id and token ready.

 This will send notifications in case of success or failure.

 ## Should I use this as is?
 Probably not.

-These are my options, and since I'm new to Linux in general, I believe I gonna change a lot of things to fit my needs.

-Probably in a daily basis!
+But you are welcome.
+Feel free to fork and potentially merge, ideally with some user input for text.
+My dream is to make it easy to setup arch without any prerequisites.

 ### What you can do is:

-- Fire a VM, make a fresh install, and then run this.
+- Fire a VM, make a fresh install, and then run this, it wont work from a live usb stick
 - See if you like or not the results.
 - Fork and change stuff as needed.
 - ???
 - Profit.

-Also:

-- do a `dconf dump / > your-dump.txt` on your Ubuntu
-- do a `dconf dump / > my-dump.txt` on the VM after everything is installed
-- `diff your-dump.txt my-dump.txt` to see the differences (I actually do this on VSCode and it's pretty easy to do)

-Use that as a reference to see what you would need to change.
+## Future Plans
+[] Add options to execute just parts of the playbook, like only setting up polybar or zsh [] Extend this to work with base arch as well

 ## Constants in the script
 There are a few potential sources of errors, so if something is not working for you, this section is meant as a little documentation of what might be wrong

 1. oh my zsh install script
+2. omz theme location